SirArkimedes/discordwordlebot/README.md

 ### Commands
 * `!setChannel` - Sets the channel at which to send the scheduled reminder to.
 * `!testReminder` - Sends a non-scheduled reminder message.
+* `!leaderboard` - Responds with just a message of the most recent leaderboard.
 * `!ping` - Responds with a message to show that the bot is alive and well.

 # Thanks!